Gotham Magazine

 743 Driggs Ave., Brooklyn / 347.384.2212 / Website

-This small family-owned and operated bakery whips up homemade pastries baked fresh daily.
+This small family-owned and operated bakery whips up homemade pastries baked fresh Wednesday through Sunday.
 They are known for their cinnamon rolls, having gained a cult following for the perfectly glazed, oversized buns that are risen to perfection before baking.
-We also love their chewy sugar cookie with rainbow sprinkles, because who doesn’t love rainbow sprinkles?
+We also love their chewy sugar cookie with rainbow sprinkles because who doesn’t love rainbow sprinkles?

 10 Morton St / 212.691.5000 / Website

-The Doughnut Project is known for its elaborate custom doughnuts made for collaborations, like their golden A doughnuts for the release of “Avengers Endgame” on digital and Blu-Ray.
-Their cinnamon buns are shiny with glaze and have a big dollop of icing to fulfill your sweet-tooth dreams.
-Their shops are open Wednesday through Sunday until all pastries are sold out.
+The Doughnut Project is known for its elaborate custom doughnuts made for collaborations, like its golden A doughnuts for the release of “Avengers Endgame” on digital and Blu-Ray.
+Its cinnamon buns are shiny with glaze and have a big dollop of icing to fulfill your sweet-tooth dreams.
+The project's shops are open Wednesday through Sunday until all pastries are sold out.

 Multiple locations / Website